giraffe-fsharp/Giraffe/README.md

 The only building block in ASP.NET Core Lambda is a so called `HttpHandler`:

 ```
-type WebContext  = IHostingEnvironment * HttpContext
+type HttpHandlerContext =
+    {
+        HttpContext  : HttpContext
+        Environment  : IHostingEnvironment
+        Logger       : ILogger
+    }

-type HttpHandler = WebContext -> Async<WebContext option>
+type HttpHandler = HttpHandlerContext -> Async<HttpHandlerContext option>
 ```

-A `HttpHandler` is a simple function which takes in a tuple of `IHostingEnvironment` and `HttpContext` and returns a tuple of the same type when finished.
+A `HttpHandler` is a simple function which takes in a `HttpHandlerContext` and returns an object of the same type when finished.

 Inside that function it can process an incoming `HttpRequest` and make changes to the `HttpResponse` of the given `HttpContext`.
 By receiving and returning a `HttpContext` there's nothing which cannot be done from inside a `HttpHandler`.